wenyang/azureml-v2-preview/docs/quickstart/setup.rst

 Azure
 -----

-If you don't have an Azure subscription, `create a free account <https://aka.ms/amlfree>`_.
+If you need an Azure subscription, `create a free account <https://aka.ms/amlfree>`_.

 Authentication
 ~~~~~~~~~~~~~~

+Authenticate:

 .. code-block:: console